Kudosity

 Tool Definition Quality

-Each tool has a distinct purpose: listing specs, listing endpoints, getting endpoint details, searching endpoints, executing requests, and routing operations.
-No overlap in functionality.
+Each tool has a clear, distinct purpose: listing specs, listing endpoints, searching endpoints, getting endpoint details, executing requests, and routing operations.
+Even list-endpoints and search-endpoints are differentiated by organization vs. keyword search, so agents can pick correctly.

 Available Tools